 1. Use your historical data as a baseline

 Typically, investors like to see 2-3 years of historical financials, if available, to ground them on where your business stands today.
 If your company is younger than that, use everything you’ve got.

 Historical financials are important because they convey what you have accomplished thus far and set a foundation for the scale and efficiencies you will reach in the future.
 Additionally, if you have a multi-year track record, historical financials can illustrate how you manage your business and prior investments.

-With historical data in hand, you can begin telling your growth story on the P&L with revenue.
-By building up from your most basic elements — units sold and pricing by channel — you can derive gross revenues.
-A deep understanding of unit economics is key to be able to plan for the future.
+With historical data in hand, you can begin telling your growth story from revenue on your P&L. You can derive gross revenues by building up from your most basic elements, such as units sold and pricing by channel.
+You'll also want to have a deep understanding of unit economics, which will in turn help you plan for the future.

 Top line growth is always attractive, but without gaining efficiencies down the P&L a business cannot be sustainable over the long run.

 After you’ve set the stage by creating an attractive growth story on your P&L, the next step is to connect the dots through your balance sheet by ﬁrst determining what investments you need to make to achieve your growth targets.

 Invest in infrastructure, fixed assets or significant amounts of inventory?